What is the difference between Strengths and Competencies?

 What can I do about areas where I don’t have a strength?

-• Explore new roles: Consider roles that allow you to play to your strengths more often.
+Finding a new role which enables you to play to your strengths more of the time.

 How unique is my pattern of strengths?